JeromeM/GuidelimeVanilla/README.md

 ### Debug Commands
 - `/reload`: Reloads the UI and addon state
-- `/run GLV:DebugGuides()`: Shows debug information about loaded guides
+- `/run Library:DebugGuides()`: Shows debug information about loaded guides
 - Check chat for any error messages or debug information

 ## 🤝 Contributing